NK-Nikunj/rescue-net/README.md

 After being rescued people can then emit signal signifying that they are safe.
 This will help in conveying the required details to the concerned family members.

-## Proposed Implementation

-The above description will be implemented through this project.
-A working code with a working video will be made available to prove our work.

-koi problem ho to PR bnado
-## Future Prospects

-Considering that mobile device batteries are short-lived, we had to reconsider the model on which we proposed the above project.
-We have found an adequate solution to the above problem as well.
-Since its implementation is dependent on various external factors, we will refrain from implementing anything in the current version of the project.

-### Proposed solution to the short-lived battery

-Additional monitoring chip which responds only to the signal transmitted by the drone can be installed.
-This will ensure privacy as those drones are guaranteed that frequency of operation.
-At the same time, it is ensured that these chips will be long-lived (anywhere from a few days to a month), thus enabling them to be useful in the above setting.

-## Team Info

-The team comprises three 2nd year undergraduates currently pursuing Computer Science and Engineering (CSE) at IIT Roorkee.
-Their names are as
-follows:

-* Nikunj Gupta
-* Kanav Gupta
-* Rohit Ashiwal

-The team focuses on an innovative solution that can help masses in a catastrophic a situation such as a natural disaster.

-### EULA

-The complete idea and implementation are bound by an MIT Licence (details of the license can be seen [here](./LICENSE)) and the code provided is proprietary with copyrights available in every file.
-Due credits to the authors should be given when attempting to copy the code.